buildpacks/rfcs/text/0000-plan-flags.md

   [entries.requires.metadata]
   # buildpack-specific data
   ```
-We will also guarantee that for each entry the `name` field is unique.
+In each entry the `name` field is **unique**.

   We arrived at this format for several reasons:

   - It allows us to offload some common flag merging operations to the lifecycle.
 We suggest letting all build/launch flags
   under a single key be merged together (recommending the `or` operator).
   - A buildpack only needs to handle logic based on `name` keys it is responsible for.

 # How it Works
 [how-it-works]: #how-it-works

-The overarching goal of this RFC is to formalize the flow of the `build` and `launch` flags through the `detect` and `build`
-phases.

-The additional fields to the Build Plan (TOML) should be self explanitory and are strictly additive.
+The additional fields to the Build Plan (TOML) should be self explanatory and are strictly additive.
 But will move these values out the `metadata` field.

 The proposed changes in this solution to the Buildpack Plan (TOML) would require the following changes to the lifecycle to